MicrosoftDocs/win32-pr.de-de/desktop-src/DevNotes/ipstore-writeaccessruleset.md

 ## <a name="return-value"></a>Rückgabewert

-Bei Aufrufen dieser Methode tritt immer ein Fehler auf.
+Aufrufe dieser Methode schlagen immer fehl.

 ## <a name="requirements"></a>Anforderungen